Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Risks include hallucinations, panic attacks, paranoia, tachycardia, chest pain, vomiting, seizures, loss of consciousness, addiction, and overdose.

-Does a standard THC test detect PTC?
+Does a classic THC test detect PTC?

 How to detect Buddha Blue or PTC?